Les Liaisons Dangereuses (play): 2016 revival

-The play was revived at the Donmar Warehouse in the winter of 2015–16, the first time it had received a major outing in London since its 1986 premiere.
-The director was Josie Rourke, with the roles of Valmont and Mme de Merteuil played by Dominic West and Janet McTeer respectively.
+The play was revived at the Donmar Warehouse in the winter of 2015–16, the first time it had received a major outing in London since its 1986 premiere, directed was Josie Rourke and starring Dominic West as Valmont and Janet McTeer as Madame de Merteuil.
 The production transferred to Broadway in a limited engagement with McTeer joined by Liev Schreiber and Mary Beth Peil as Madame de Rosemonde.
-The play opened at the Booth Theatre on October 30, 2016.
-The Broadway production closed earlier than expected, on January 8, 2017 (rather than on January 22.)
+The play opened at the Booth Theatre on October 30, 2016 and closing earlier on January 8, 2017 (rather than on January 22.)